Information for educational purposes only

 Installing the file on a current Android phone

-Because the build targets Android 1.3.8 as a minimum, you can install it on essentially any modern device.
-The friction is the sideload itself rather than compatibility.
-On a current phone running Android 11 or later, the sequence is permission-driven rather than file-driven: your browser asks the system for permission to install an app outside the Play Store, you grant it, then the installer opens automatically.
+This mod is version 1.3.8, and it runs on essentially any modern device, so compatibility is not the hard part.
+The friction is the sideload itself.
+On a current phone running Android 11 or later, the steps are permission-driven rather than file-driven.
+Your browser asks the system for permission to install an app from outside the Play Store, you grant it, and the installer opens on its own.

 1. Open the download.
 Tap the green button at the bottom of this page.
 The APK lands in your downloads folder.